jaivikpatel2001/CMS/FEATURES.md

 - **Important Updates**: Share critical information
 - **Policy Changes**: Communicate new policies
 - **Event Notifications**: Inform about college events
+- **Priority Levels**: Set announcement priority
+- **Categories**: Organize announcements by type
+- **View Tracking**: See who has read announcements

 **How to use**:
 1. Go to "Announcements" section
 2. Type your message for faculty
 3. Make it clear and important
 4. Click "Post Announcement"

+**Announcement Guidelines**:
+- Keep messages clear and important
+- Use appropriate priority levels
+- Target relevant audiences
+- Use categories for organization

 ### 📋 Complaint Management
 **What it does**: Oversee all student complaints